Odyssey Episode 8 Summary: The Sirens

 A concise summary of Odyssey Episode 8: the Sirens' song, wax in the sailors' ears, Odysseus bound to the mast, and the danger of forbidden knowledge.

-Use this episode summary alongside the Odyssey reading schedule, free Odyssey study guide, and Odyssey character cheat sheet.
+Use this episode summary alongside the Odyssey reading schedule, the free Odyssey study guide, the character cheat sheet, and the full guide to teaching Homer's Odyssey.
 To walk the story interactively, open the Classical Quest Odyssey Adventure.

 Episode 8 at a Glance